Bridging Source Code and Bytecode for Smart Contract Vulnerability Detection via Dual-Perspective Cross-Modal

 \paragraph{Experimental Setup}

 All experiments were conducted on a server equipped with NVIDIA RTX 3090 GPUs (24GB memory), running Ubuntu 20.04.01 LTS with NVIDIA Driver Version 535.171.0.
 The implementation was developed in Python 3.8.10 using PyTorch 2.3.1 and CUDA 12.2.
 For optimization, we employed the Adam optimizer throughout all training procedures.
 The learning rate was selected via grid search from the set \(\{1e\text{-}4, 5e\text{-}4, 1e\text{-}3, 5e\text{-}3\}\).
 Our graph neural network architecture uses two layers for both the contract structure graph (CSG) and control flow graph (CFG) encoders.
 All hidden representations are 128-dimensional.
 A mini-batch size of 64 is used during training.
 We evaluate the classification performance using four standard metrics in binary classification: accuracy, precision, recall, and F1-score.
-These metrics reflect the correctness, relevance, and balance of the model's predictions.
-Their definitions are as follows:

-Where \(TP\), \(TN\), \(FP\), and \(FN\) represent the number of true positives, true negatives, false positives, and false negatives, respectively.